hkotek/hkotek.com/_posts/2023-1-3-altac-jobs-for-social-scientists.md

 ---
-title: Job titles and job descriptions for social scientists
+title: Job titles and job descriptions for linguists (and other social scientists)
 layout: default
 comments: true
 permalink: /blog/altac-jobs-for-social-scientists/